BaptisteRoseau/ImPlate/README.md

 # Improvement

-For the moment, the country code is set to "eu" (European cars) by default, but can be easily changed if necessary.
+For the moment, the country code is set to "eu" (European cars) by default, but can be easily changed if necessary.<br/>
-In order to improve the plate detection accuracy of ALPR, please refer to <http://doc.openalpr.com/opensource.html#training-ocr>.
+In order to improve the plate detection accuracy of ALPR, please refer to <http://doc.openalpr.com/opensource.html#training-ocr>.<br/>

 # Documentation

-Don't hesitate to check the code in [LPB/src/main.cpp](LPB/src/main.cpp) in order to be able to make little changes if necessary.
+Don't hesitate to check the code in [LPB/src/main.cpp](LPB/src/main.cpp) in order to be able to make little changes if necessary.<br/>

 - OpenCV3: <https://docs.opencv.org/3.4.5/>
 - OpenALPR: <http://doc.openalpr.com/opensource.html>